pmoravec/rails-load-stats/README.md

 ### Usage:
     ./analyze.sh logfile [sort-results]

-where (optional) sort-results can be:
+where (optional) sort-results can be a value from 2 to 7 determining column to sort the results by.
-  2: sort by count
-  3: sort by min time
-  4: sort by max time
-  5: sort by avg time
-  6: sort by mean time
-  7: sort by sum time / percentage

 ### Requirements:
 `bash` version >= 4